keithmburu/courses/2018-deep-learning/assignment5.md

 If you lose your connection, simply log back in and type `tmux attach`.
 You will return to exactly where you left off.  tmux also supports a number of other features, such as multiple terminals.

+See this article for a basic introduction: [](https://medium.com/actualize-network/a-minimalist-guide-to-tmux-13675fb160fa)

 ***

 I'm providing a basic script for training a model here: